When the sun’s out, it’s time to get high. Head for London’s best rooftop bars, roof terraces, open-air bars and sky-high drinking dens.

 Sky Garden, Fenchurch Street

 The Sky Garden — set on the 35th and 36th floors of the bulbous Walkie-Talkie building — is kind of a roof terrace.
-From 11am-6pm daily there’s access to an al fresco strip, while the rest of the space is sufficiently glass-clad and greenery-filled to do a similar job.
+Open early 'til late daily, there’s access to the al fresco strip, while the rest of the space is sufficiently glass-clad and greenery-filled to do a similar job.
 We visited when it first opened; read our guide to the varying restaurant and bar options.
-There’s also live music in the form of a series of ‘sky high sessions’.
+There’s also live music nights Wednesday through to Saturday.

 Sushisamba, Liverpool Street

 The highest roof terrace in London, on floor 38 of the Heron Tower, Sushisamba has high prices to match but soaring views that just about make up for it.
 The lift ride up there is worth a go in itself any time of day, but for best effects go of an evening and nab a seat around the fire pit.